nygilmanov/slfdr_project3_traffic_sign_detection/writeup_template.md

 #### 4. Description of the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-**TODO**

 * training set accuracy of 1.00
 * validation set accuracy 0.951
 * test set accuracy of 0.933

 **DONE**
-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?

 I have used LeNet() arcitecture from the very beginning.
 Haven't changed the arcitecture of the a model too much.
 Mainly was focused on hyperparameters tunning (num epochs,batch size etc.)

-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

-* Which parameters were tuned?
-How were they adjusted and why?

 - Number of epochs has been changed from 128 to 256.
 Finally has stopped with batch size 128 as was getting the higher performance.

-I have tried to play with the input data and build the model on the various sets
+I have tried to play with the input data and build the model on the various transformed data sets

-- tried to train on augmented balanced data (applied all transoframtions randomly which has been described above) grayscale and normalization has been applied.
+- tried to train on augmented balanced data (applied all transoframtions randomly which has been described above) grayscale and normalization has been applied in the beginning.
-- has randomly chosen original images from abalanced data set and dataset with original images plus augmented dataset
+- has randomly chosen original images from the balanced data set and dataset with half original images plus half augmented dataset from original images
 - original data transformed to grayscale and normalized

 Finally I have got the best performance on the original dataset with data transformaed to grayscale and normalized

-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-LeNet

 I have tried LeNet architecture as it has been used for similar problems before (for classification problems in particular) I have got quite good results on the validation and test sets as can be seen above.

-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ### Test a Model on New Images